Books of Kings: Themes and genre

 Another and related theme is that of prophecy.
 The main point of the prophetic stories is that God's prophecies are always fulfilled, so that any not yet fulfilled will be so in the future.
 The implication, the release of Jehoiachin and his restoration to a place of honour in Babylon in the closing scenes of the book, is that the promise of an eternal Davidic dynasty is still in effect, and that the Davidic line will be restored.

 Textual features

 Chronology

 The standard Hebrew text of Kings presents an impossible chronology.
-To take just a single example, Omri's accession to the throne of Israel is dated to the 31st year of Asa of Judah meanwhile the ascension of his predecessor, Zimri, who reigned for only a week, is dated to the 27th year of Asa.
+To take just a single example, Omri's accession to the throne of the Kingdom of Israel is dated to the 31st year of Asa of Judah meanwhile the ascension of his predecessor, Zimri, who reigned for only a week, is dated to the 27th year of Asa.
 The Greek text corrects the impossibilities but does not seem to represent an earlier version.
 A large number of scholars have claimed to solve the difficulties, but the results differ, sometimes widely, and none has achieved consensus status.